 In recent years especially, there have been numerous cases of users of these drugs receiving hallucinations, hearing voices in their head, and behaving unnaturally, even beastly.
 This data can be gathered and analysed statistically to reveal a correlation and causation.
 Such a study would constitute scientific proof of a link between drugs and demons!

 You might wonder, why would the enemy admit to such a thing?
-I suppose, they have been so successful in this thing that they have been doing that some of them have decided to gloat about it – to boast of their accomplishment.
+I suppose, they have been so successful in this thing that they have been doing that some of them have decided to gloat about it.

 The ancient Greeks called them “daemons” or “genies”.
 The latter explains the word genius.
 Artists are often inspired by these spirits: everyone from song-writers to authors of novels.
 After all, ministering angels are supposed to be able to put thoughts into a person’s head.